great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_missingness_data_assistant.md

 import Prerequisites from '../../../guides/connecting_to_your_data/components/prerequisites.jsx' import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-This guide demonstrates how to use the Missingness Data Assistant to Profile your data and automate the generation of an Expectation Suite, which you can then adjust to be suited for your specific needs.
+Use the information provided here to learn how you can use the Missingness Data Assistant to profile your data and automate the creation of an Expectation Suite.

+All the code used in the examples is available in GitHub at this location: [how_to_create_an_expectation_suite_with_the_missingness_data_assistant.py](https://github.com/great-expectations/great_expectations/blob/develop/tests/integration/docusaurus/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_missingness_data_assistant.py).

 ## Prerequisites